MaxITService/Console2Ai/readme.md

     If you only type a number (e.g., `30`) and press `Alt+C`, it will use that many lines of history and a generic prompt for the AI.

 2.  **The `Alt+S` Hotkey (Conversational Chat)** 💬
     Start a conversational AI session with your transcript history as context and your current query.
 Unlike Alt+C, Alt+S is focused on back-and-forth conversation, not just command suggestions.
+Your text is not deleted.

     -   **How it works:**
         -   Type your question or message into the PowerShell prompt.